Clats97/ClatShield/README.md

 - **Entropy Calculation**: Shannon entropy of the generated password itself is a rough measure of complexity, not a definitive guarantee against real-world attacks.
 - **Character Pool Limitations**: Although the special characters string is reasonably broad, you can modify it to include (or exclude) custom characters.
 - **Minimum Length**: While the script suggests a minimum length of 12, longer passwords typically provide more security.
+- **Note: KEYS GENERATED TAKE TIME, DUE TO THE DESIGN OF THE SCRIPT THAT MAXIMMIZES CRYPTOGRAPHIC SECURITY.
+AES USES 10 ROUNDS FOR A 128 BIT KEY, MY ALGORITHM (CES) USES 20.
+AES USES 100,000 ITERATIONS, I USE 2,000,000.**

 ## License